-I (Print Name) give permission to the Bachelor of

-Science in Nursing Program to:

-a. display my photograph, projects, pap ers, care plans, or other work

-b. allow access to my records for accred ditation purposes.

-kground records, CPR certification, and/or l agencies if required or upon request from

-Student Signature:

-Student Name (Print):

-Student PID#
+I (Print Name) give permission to the Bachelor of Science in Nursing Program to: a. display my photograph, projects, papers, care plans, or other work b. allow access to my records for accreditation b. allow access to my records for accreditation purposes. c. submit medical records, criminal background records, CPR certification, and/or other pertinent information to clinical agencies if required or upon request from the clinical agency.
+Student Signature: Student Name (Print): Student PID#

 Date: